CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 ![n, manual](assets/manual-bits/n-m009.png)
 ng, singer, nsp, inspect, nc, since, nch, inches, nd, India, nf, infer, nj, injury, nl, unless, ns, sense, nt, sent, nk, sink, nqu, inquest, nv, invent

-Omit A and O before M and N. See General Rules.

-ING: See I. Only use the *ING* blend for verbs and *thing* compounds.
-That blend is described under Word Parts.
-I'm happy to use the ing form for other purposes, but am in the minority.
-(Cricket)

-NSP: Omit S.

 NG, NSP: No angle need be made in the compounds NG and NSP.
 (N followed by downstroke).

 See DEN for D, T, N, M blends.

 xxx
 NCH and SCH may be written without an angle or break.
-(Supplement)
+(Supplement)\
 (They are written in the opposite direction.)